Some background informations

 How is this embedded Linux different from a desktop or server version ?

-Basically there are no differences.
-What you'll get on your Palm is virtually what you'll get on any Linux workstation.
-In details :- For the kernel we're using the vanilla sources, as most servers and desktops do.
+For the kernel we're using the vanilla sources, as most servers and desktops do.
 We're not using a stripped-down version of the Linux kernel.

 - For the base system tools, we're also pretty close to the usual standards : we're using regular GNU libc, not a reduced version (such as the otherwise nice uClibc).